-Established in 1989, the James Gibb Fund provides funding for projects that improve the life and living conditions of those in need, and for projects that deliver educational programmes that support people to live rich and fulfilling lives.
-The fund is administered by Presbyterian Support Central.
+Established in 1989, the James Gibb Fund provides funding for projects that improve the wellbeing of those in need, and for projects that deliver educational programmes that support people to live a happy and fulfilling life.

 The fund supports projects which make a contribution to social or community service by:

 - supporting people who have been deprived of opportunity, especially children and older people who face challenges such as poverty or disability.

 - delivering educational programmes to support individuals, family and whānau to overcome obstacles and thrive.

 Applications where parishes link in with PSC will have an advantage, as will new programmes rather than maintaining existing programmes.
 Applications close on 31 October each year.

 We’ve made it easy for you to apply for the James Gibb Fund – simply follow the steps to complete your application form online now.